Representative-Office-Thailand

 • Prepare reports on Thai markets and business sectors.

-Secondly, there are other restrictions.
+Secondly, Thai regulations impose additional restrictions.
 On the one hand, the representative office cannot earn any income.
 On the other hand, the office can only issue two work permits to foreigners within a certain period.

 The representative office can also be responsible for other non-fee-related activities such as: